Home

 In 2022, more than 60 MILLION POUNDS of pesticides were used in homes and gardens in the U.S. (Whole Foods, 2023).

 Pesticides are a leading threat to native bees.
 Scientists supported by the US National Science Foundation have found that the decline in wild bee populations is related to pesticide use, and that wild bees have declined 43% in areas of high pesticide use (US National Science Foundation, 2024).
-Reducing pesticides may help conserve these essential pollinators who support the food web and resilient ecosystems.
+Reducing pesticides may help conserve these essential pollinators who support the food web and complex, interconnected ecosystems.

 I pledge to eliminate pesticides in my home and garden.